-Email personalization is one of the most popular strategies used to get people to purchase.
-While this is true, unfortunately for you, it’s a trick that many businesses use, including your competition.
-However, many businesses believe that email personalization is just about using people’s names.
-This strategy works, but it’s not the only way.
-If you want to stay ahead of your competitors, you should think ahead.
-Using people’s names is predictable, old, and quite frankly creepy.
+Email personalization is one of the most popular strategies used to encourage users to make a purchase.
+While this is true, it is not a very new trend and is used by many.
+However, some companies can be lazy and consider personalization to be just about using people’s names.
+This strategy might work, but it is not the optimum way to personalise an email.
+If you want to stay ahead of your competitors, you should go a step further.

 Let's use email personalization that goes beyond names

 Understanding email personalization (beyond the subscriber’s name) will bring you profitable results.
-Thus, in this article, we are presenting you with techniques that work far better than the name game.
+Thus, in this article, we outline techniques that work far better than the name game.